Merism: Legal usage

-Merisms frequently figure in the writing of lawyers, and are a hallmark of legal style.
-The two parts of the legal merism "Last Will and Testament" at one time referred to two documents, enforced in two separate courts: the will disposed of a decedent's real property while the testament disposed of chattels.
-It became customary to combine the instruments in a single dispositive document, and the name has continued long after the doctrines that required its use became obsolete in common law.
+Merisms frequently figure in the writing of lawyers and are a hallmark of legal style.
+The two parts of the legal merism "Last Will and Testament" at one time referred to two documents, which were enforced in two separate courts.
+The will disposed of a decedent's real property, and the testament disposed of chattels.
+It became customary to combine the instruments in a single dispositive document, and the name has continued long after the doctrines that had required its use became obsolete in common law.

 A lawyer who writes a will typically includes a residuary clause that disposes of any property not covered by a prior section.
 The weight of tradition is such that the lawyer writing such a document will often phrase it something like this:

-Traditionally, a gift of real property was called a "devise" whereas a gift of other property was a "bequest".
-Nowadays, the words "bequeath" and "devise" are synonymous in most jurisdictions so that "I bequeath the rest of my property to ..." is enough in both law and logic to achieve the same result.
-Many deeds frequently contain a traditional clause that says that the grantee is "to have and to hold" the property conveyed; this usage goes back to the days in which the instruments were drawn up in Latin, and is sometimes called a "habendam et tenendam" clause.
-The use of legal merisms seldom if ever adds legal effect to the document that contains them, and frequently increases their reading difficulty.
-However, the weight of tradition and the fear that a deviation from the established formula might have unintended legal consequences makes lawyers reluctant to revise the traditional formulae, and their clients, seeing them, at least draw the satisfaction of knowing that their documents appear to be written by a lawyer.
+Traditionally, a gift of real property was called a "devise", and a gift of other property was a "bequest".
+Nowadays, the words "bequeath" and "devise" are synonymous in most jurisdictions and so "I bequeath the rest of my property to..." is enough in both law and logic to achieve the same result.
+Many deeds frequently contain a traditional clause that says that the grantee is "to have and to hold" the property conveyed.
+That usage goes back to the days in which the instruments were drawn up in Latin, and is sometimes called a "habendam et tenendam" clause.
+The use of legal merisms seldom, if ever, adds legal effect to the documents that contain them, but it frequently increases their reading difficulty.
+However, the weight of tradition and the fear of a deviation from the established formula having unintended legal consequences make lawyers reluctant to revise the traditional formulae, and their clients, seeing them, at least draw the satisfaction of knowing that their documents appear to be written by a lawyer.

-In some cases, the doubling (or even tripling) of constituent parts in these meristic constructions arose as a result of the transition of legal discourse from Latin to French, and then from French to English.
+In some cases, the doubling (or even tripling) of constituent parts in the meristic constructions arose as a result of the transition of legal discourse from Latin to French and then from French to English.
 During such periods, key terms were paired with synonyms from multiple languages in an attempt to prevent ambiguity and ensure hermeneutic consistency.